Christian Dogmatics (Paperback)

 This one-volume introduction to systematic theology draws deeply on the catholic and Reformed heritage to present the major doctrines of the Christian faith, displaying the power of theological retrieval for the church's renewal.
-Leading Reformed theologians offer the "state of the question" on standard theological topics and engage in both exegetical and historical retrieval for the sake of theological analysis.
-Christian Dogmatics represents the exciting new theological trajectory of Reformed catholicity and will serve professors and students in systematic theology or Christian doctrine courses well.
-It will also be of interest to pastors and church leaders.
+Leading Reformed theologians, such as Kevin Vanhoozer, John Webster, Michael Horton, and Oliver Crisp, offer the "state of the question" on standard theological topics and engage in both exegetical and historical retrieval for the sake of theological analysis.
+The book represents the exciting new theological trajectory of Reformed catholicity.

 "This book is a significant contribution to Christian doctrinal theology.
 It covers the main loci concisely and competently in a way that makes it suitable for classroom use.
 I expect it to have a wide usefulness in the years ahead."

 --George Hunsinger, Princeton Theological Seminary

 "This is an important contribution to the ongoing renewal of Reformed dogmatics in the ecumenical context of our time.
 It should have a significant impact on current discussion and feed into the systematic reconstruction of Reformed theology that is gradually taking shape before our eyes."